duneanalytics/sim-idx-example-univ3-lp/README.md

 # Uniswap V3 In-Range LPs

 This app will index liquidity provision events on Uniswap V3 pools and expose an endpoint which can be used in order to query the in-range positions of a specific pool at every given block.

-To use this template you need to follow the steps in the Sim IDX [quickstart](https://docs.sim.dune.com/idx) but run init with 'sim init --template=univ3-lp'
+To use this template you need to follow the steps in the Sim IDX [quickstart](https://docs.sim.dune.com/idx) but initialize with :
+`sim init --template=univ3-lp`

 ## Indexing Methodology